flowchain/flc-v2/README.md

 The user can send a signed message to the FLC v2 smart contract to withdraw funds (the "token rewards") to their ERC-20 compatible wallet.

-A method to setup a mintable address that can mint:
+A method to setup a mintable address that can mint token:

 ```solidity
 function setupMintableAddress(address _mintable) public returns (bool success);